 Traditionally, point solutions are defined as programs that are built to solve a single problem.
 Whether providing AP automation, document management, payment processing, or something else entirely, these services put their complete focus on offering an effective and efficient solution within their area of expertise.

-- Narrow focus can make point solutions quick to get up and running
+- Limited scope can make point solutions quick to get up and running

-- Limited scope is often (though not always) made up for with specific expertise
+- Narrow application is often (though not always) made up for with specific expertise

 - Only works for originally intended uses.
 Different problems will require different software.